Nutelladroid/RandomStandard/README.md

 -Enable State Setting in Extra

 -Have exactly 2v2, 3v3, 4v4 or 5v5 setup in RLBot.
-Anything else will not work, for example 3v1 or 6v6.
+Anything else will not work, for example, 3v1 or 6v6.

 ## Config

 ### Change Probability

-You can change probability of each mode appearing.
+You can change the probability of each mode appearing.
 It works like adding X number of tiles of each game mode to a bag and then selecting a tile after every goal.
 When higher game modes are not possible, they will be ignored when randomly selecting a mode.
 The default config is equal chance for every game mode being selected.

 ```json
 ones_prob = 10